8 Different Types of Gym

 3. The 24-Hour Access Gym

-Not to be confused with 24 Hour Fitness (gym franchise/chain), which offers 24-hour access.
+This is not to be confused with 24-hour Fitness (gym franchise/chain), which offers 24-hour access.

 A gym that is open 24 hours a day or has a “key card” system, such as Anytime Fitness or Snap Fitness.

 Additionally, these gyms vary in size and scope depending on the franchise owner’s goals.
-They differ in size and equipment, but they all have one thing in common.
+They differ in size and equipment, but they all share one thing.

 You can use them with your key card at any time of day or night.
 Most gyms offer all of the cardio equipment you’ll need.